queer/mahou/README.md

 If your app doesn't agree with these, it's not a good fit for 魔法.
 Existing tooling like [Kubernetes](https://kubernetes.io) is a better choice for you.

+## Why?

+My work, both personal and professional, is around developer tooling and app infrastructure.
+A problem I often run into is that dev tooling **sucks**.
+For any number of reasons, really:

+- is very in-your-face, forcing you to dump in a lot of brain power, or write massive config files, or...
+- is quite buggy, generates broken / confusing code, abuses a language's type system to create incomprehensible errors, ...
+- requires self-hosting a bunch of extra tooling
+- has a complicated setup / installation process
+- breaks with errors that lead to the tool's source code when searched up, and there's no other results.
+- straight-up doesn't work
+- \<insert your reason here\>

+While I understand the trade-offs made in tooling, it still bothers me, a lot.
+Developer tooling should *just work*, it shouldn't get in your face and make you think about what you're doing with it.
+It should get out of the way and let you focus on the important thing: developing your application and hammering out code.

+## How does it work?

+Everything is powered by [singyeong (신경)](https://github.com/queer/singyeong).

+At a high level, the major components are the CLI (wand), the scheduler (PIG), and the host daemon (agma (악마)). wand is aware of the manifests describing *how* an app should be deployed, and it pushes that data to PIG.
+PIG can then take advantage of 신경 queries to schedule containers on hosts very quickly, as the scheduler can just ask 신경 for a 악마 node that fits the scheduler requirements.

 ## Pieces and parts